 This Program Manual is intended for use as a quick reference to assist in the implementation of the program.
 Links to the websites that display the measure specifications are provided, as this manual does not contain the specifications for the individual measures.
-Each section of the manual provides detailed instructions for completing the steps necessary for successful implementation of the IPFQR Program:
+Each section of the manual provides detailed instructions for completing the steps necessary for successful implementation of the IPFQR Program.
+The sections include the following:

-- QualityNet registration;
+- QualityNet registration

 - Vendor authorization;

-- Notice of Participation completion;
+- Notice of Participation completion

-- Location of measure specifications;
+- Location of measure specifications

-- Data Accuracy and Completeness Acknowledgement;
+- Data Accuracy and Completeness Acknowledgement

-- Report review and public reporting; and
+- Report review and public reporting

-- Additional resources.
+- Additional resources